Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 #endif
 ```

+> [!NOTE]
-> **Note:** It is possible to have both systems enabled at the same time, in which case both sets of code in the example above above will be active.
+> It is possible to have both systems enabled at the same time, in which case both sets of code in the example above above will be active.

 ## Comparison of API in the old Input Manager and the new Input System package